 In France, to be buried in the Pantheon is the highest recognition that the Republic can offer its citizens.
 It is symbolically known as the “une église devenue temple de la République“, meaning “a church that has become the temple of the Republic”.

-It was originally meant as a church dedicated to St Genevieve, patron saint of Paris and one of the most famous female figures in France.
+It was originally meant as a church dedicated to Saint Genevieve, one of the patron saints of Paris and one of the most famous female figures in France.

 Completed in 1790 at the height of the French Revolution, the Assemblée Nationale voted to turn it into a monument containing the remains of distinguished French citizens, modelled on the Pantheon in Rome which had been used in this way since the 16th century.